Tumour marker tests for testicular cancer

 Some testicular cancers make chemicals or proteins called tumour markers.
 These are released into the blood.
 Doctors can measure them with simple blood tests.

-Not all men with testicular cancer have raised markers.
+Not everyone with testicular cancer have raised markers.
 Most non‑seminomas and some seminomas have raised levels of tumour markers.

 We have information about the types of testicular cancer.